LaravelFreelancerNL/fluentaql/docs/api/query-clauses.md

 ```
 filter($leftOperand, $comparisonOperator = null, $rightOperand = null, $logicalOperator = null)
 ```
 Filter out data not matching the given predicate(s).
+You may add a single predicate or a list of predicates.
+Predicates can be embedded up to one level deep.

 **Example 1 - single predicate:**
 ```